tytydraco/yessleep/out/My_manager_keeps_telling_me_not_to_worry__Part_2.md

 "Why?"

 "Just a feeling.
-The place feels different today.
-A little more... attentive.
-New people do that sometimes.
-New eyes.
-New attention."
+The place gets curious when someone new shows up.
+It needs to figure out what kind of person they are.
+And with her, that seems to be a bit more challenging."
 He put his hands deeper into his pockets.
 "Tell her to be careful."

 "She is careful.
 No need to tell her.
 She has a kind of worldliness that I envy.”